 Death Knight Frost Spec PvP Build

 The exact talents you pick will vary depending on who you’re fighting, who your team (if any) is, and so on.
-2s, 3s, 5s, BGs, solo, duels, etc. Keep a stack of Tome of the Clear Mind handy for just this purpose (use dust of disappearance or Vanishing powder if you’re 85 or lower.)
+2s, 3s, 5s, BGs, solo, duels, etc. Keep a stack of Tome of the Quiet Mind handy for just this purpose.

 Tier 1 Talents